BrightLedSigns/pyledsign/minisign.md

-## mysign.queueicon
+## queueicon

-The mysign.queueicon method is almost identical to the mysign.queuepix method.
+The queueicon method is almost identical to the queuepix method.
 The queueicon method accepts either a 16x32 pixel image (for signs), or a 12x24 pixel image (for badges).
 It internally splits the image down the middle into a left and right halves, each one being 16x16 (or 12x12) pixels.